 Personally I’ve seen this as an incredibly positive step in the right direction for social media as it’s seemingly opening the doors for more insta-truths to come out from hiding.

 It is no secret that Instagram is a haven for the staged.
 And I’m not entirely sure if I’ve confessed this, but I’ll do it again, my Instagram account is essentially 90% staged.
-A smoke and mirrors, a contrived view of "perfection” when my life is anything but.
-I’ve found myself refraining from posting, simply unable to acquire impeccable natural lighting to create those pretty POTD flat-lays I curate.
-I can’t seem to seize those immaculately flattering selfie’s or a straightforward FWIS without photobombing flyaway strands of hair.
-Truthfully most of my snaps are latergrams; images I've retained for posting at ideal times.
-It's sad that for me Instagram has morphed into this.
-It is not fun anymore, its become an arduous task.
-And I think that is why I've gravitated more towards Snapchat; there's simply no fooling anyone there.
+A smoke and mirrors, a contrived view of my own ideals of “perfection” when my life is anything but.
+I’ve also found myself refraining from posting, simply because I’ve been unable to acquire impeccable natural lighting to create those pretty #POTD flat-lays.
+I can’t seem to seize those immaculately flattering selfie’s or a straightforward #FWIS without photobombing flyaway strands of hair.
+And because of this I decide not to post at all.
+When in fact we should be embracing them, like we used to, even for a moments giggle or two.
+When did Instagram become so serious?
+Not just for professional and aspiring photographers wishing to showcase their work, but for all its users?

+I felt compelled to write and share this because there was an enormous amount of backlash against the insta-truths and those who’d spoken out and confirmed suspicions.
+And I couldn’t help but feel like it sounded like a case of “thou does protest too much” towards those objecting such revelations.
 I understand we all need to make a quid, and I’ll never condone that.
 I am guilty of selling out because I need to support myself too.
 My problem has always remained with the utter disregard for transparency.
 Not so much on the blog scene, but Instagram.
-You know a simple hashtag here and there doesn't hurt anyone.
+You know a simple hashtag at the front of your caption never hurt anyone.